 What Is a Flexible Spending Account?

-A flexible spending account (FSA) is an employer-based monetary account that is funded through pre-tax deductions from your paycheck — some employers may also contribute to your FSA.
-Its sole purpose is to cover out-of-pocket health care expenses.
+A Flexible Spending Account (FSA) is an employer-based monetary account that is funded through pre-tax deductions from your paycheck — some employers may also contribute to your FSA.
+The account’s sole purpose is to cover out-of-pocket health care expenses.
 Contributions to your FSA are deducted from your paycheck based on criteria set by your employer.
 You can contribute up to $2,600 or $5,000 annually, depending on the type of FSA program.
 The three types of FSA programs include: